-Containment Physical containment: Prevention of escapes of farmed salm into the freshwater and marine environments.
-Containment of diseases and parasites: Implementation of measures to prevent the spread of diseases and parasites from non Containment of diseases and parasites: Implementation of incubates to provent the optone of discuses and parasites from m aquaculture facilities.
+Term Definition Containment Physical containment : Prevention of escapes of farmed salmon into the freshwater and marine environments.
+Containment of diseases and parasites: Implementation of measures to prevent the transfer (spread) of diseases and parasites between aquaculture facilities and wild fish.
 Epidemiological Zones defined by lack or presence of specific pathogens. zones Introduction The intentional or accidental release of a species into an environment outside its native or natural range.
-Mitigation Stocking conducted as a voluntary action or statutory stocking requirement to mitigate lost production due to an activity that at cannot be removed.
+Mitigation Stocking conducted as a voluntary action or statutory stocking requirement to mitigate lost production due to an activity that cannot be removed.
 Non-indigenous Not originating or occurring naturally in a particular environment; introduced outside its native or natural range.
-Population A group of organisms of a species occupying a specific geographical area.
-Rehabilitation The rebuilding of a diminished population of a finfish specie es, using a remnant-reproducing nucleus, toward the level that i environment is now capable of supporting.
+Population A group of organisms of a species occupying a specific - geographical area.
+Rehabilitation The rebuilding of a diminished population of a finfish species, using a remnant-reproducing nucleus, toward the level that its environment is now capable of supporting.
 Restoration The re-establishment of a finfish species in waters occupied in historical times.
-Risk assessment The process of identifying and describing the risks of activity ties having an impact on fisheries resources, habitat or aquacultu before such activities take place; the process of identifying a a hazard and estimating the risk presented by the hazard, in ei ther qualitative or quantitative terms.
+Risk assessment The process of identifying and describing the risks of activities having an impact on fisheries resources, habitat or aquaculture before such activities take place; the process of identifying a hazard and estimating the risk presented by the hazard, in either qualitative or quantitative terms.
 River classification Designation of a river or watershed according to the degree of human impact.
-Salmon The culture or husbandry of Atlantic salmon and includes sa ılmon aquaculture farming, salmon ranching and salmon enhancement activities es.
-Salmon The augmentation of wild stocks in individual river systems enhancement the release of Atlantic salmon at different stages in their life • cycles.
-Salmon farming Production system which involves the rearing of Atlantic sa lmon in captivity for the duration of their life-cycle until harvested Salmon ranching The release of reared Atlantic salmon smolts with the intent harvesting all that return. - Salmonid All species and hybrids of the family salmonidae.
+Salmon The culture or husbandry of Atlantic salmon, including salmon aquaculture farming, salmon ranching and salmon enhancement activities.
+Salmon The augmentation of wild stocks in individual river systems by enhancement the release of Atlantic salmon at different stages in the cycles.
+Salmon farming Production system which involves the rearing of Atlantic salmon in captivity for the duration of their life-cycle until harvested.
+Salmon ranching The release of reared Atlantic salmon smolts with the intention of harvesting all that return.
+Salmonid All species and hybrids of the family Salmonidae.